jeremletrol81/HA_Custom_Netatmo/README.md

-# Home Assistant Custom Netatmo Integration
+# Custom integration of Netatmo with Home Assistant
 Integration Netatmo for HomeAssistant with NIS and NACamDoorTag sensors.

 Because I use this integration and it works on my end, I will not provide support if there are any issues.